 Suggestions

-Remove explanations of basic features Claude already knows (arrow function syntax, basic destructuring, template literals, standard array methods) and focus on project-specific conventions or non-obvious patterns
+Reduce content by 80%+ by removing explanations of features Claude already knows (arrow functions, destructuring, template literals, basic array methods) and focus only on project-specific conventions, non-obvious patterns, or decision frameworks.

 | Dimension | Reasoning | Score |